telefonicaid/iotagent-node-lib/doc/admin.md

 ```

 Under mixed mode, **NGSI v2** payloads are used for context broker communications by default, but this payload may also
-be switched to **NGSI LD** at service group or device provisioning time using the `ngsiVersion` field in the
+be switched to **NGSI LD** at group or device provisioning time using the `ngsiVersion` field in the
 provisioning API.
 The `ngsiVersion` field switch may be added at either group or device level, with the device level
 overriding the group setting.